Giftbit/Lightrail-API-V2-Docs/docs/promotions.md

  2. A site wide promotion code that can be entered during checkout.
  3. Unique promotion code delivered to a potential customer.

-Promotions can be valid for a percentage or dollar off discount.
+Promotions can be valid for a percentage or dollar-off discount.
 These variations are all determined by properties on the `Value` which represent the promotion.

 ### Getting Started with Promotions